 - You’re noticing hissing or burbling sounds when the AC runs.

 - Your evaporator coil is frosty on account of having an issue taking on warmth.

 Think your unit is seeping refrigerant?
 You need a licensed heating and cooling service specialist to fix the leak and replenish the proper amount of refrigerant in your system.
 Contact us at 715-318-6728 for help.

 When it seems like you’re not having enough cool air, there’s possibly an obstruction or detachment within your air conditioning system.

 - The beginning place is checking your air filter.
 Buy a new one if it’s dusty.

-- Then make sure the vents are free around your house.
+- Make sure the vents are open around your house.

 - If you’re still not getting adequate chilled air, you should have your ducts inspected by a specialist like Walter's-Eaton's Electric, Plumbing, Heating & AC.
 Your ducts could need to be serviced or rejoined in limited space areas like your attic, basement or crawl space.